dylan-lang/base64/documentation/source/usage.rst

 -  ``#"http"``

-The main difference between them are the padding characters used.
-You can choose the type with the key parameter ``encoding:`` (see example below).
+The main difference between them is the padding characters used.
+You can choose the type with the ``encoding:`` parameter (see example below).

 Example